ligato/docs/docs/user-guide/get-vpp-agent.md

 The development option constructs an image using the `dev_vpp-agent` image; the production option is built with files taken from the `vpp-agent` image.

 The scripts also recognizes the architecture.
-The correct VPP code source and commit ID is taken from the [vpp.env][vpp-env] file (inside the vpp-agent repository).
+The correct VPP code source URL and commit ID is taken from the [vpp.env][vpp-env] file located inside the vpp-agent repository.

 **Image in debug mode**